burbilog/scrapbook2zotero/README.md

 ## Development information

 Prerequisites: python 2.7 for linux and windows, pytest, rdflib.
 This script was developed on Linux and windows .exe is built with wine.
+For windows build and test 32bit wine is required (WINEARCH=win32 during first run).
+Also dos2unix utility is needed for win32 tests.

 ### Setup